jspinak/brobot/docs/docs/ai-brobot-project-creation.md

    **ConditionalActionWrapper for Spring Applications:**

-   When using Spring Boot, prefer `ConditionalActionWrapper` over direct ConditionalActionChain:
+   When using Spring Boot, you can use `ConditionalActionWrapper` with EnhancedConditionalActionChain:

    ```java
    @Component